 Preheat the oven to 350 F.

-Lightly grease two baking sheets or line with parchment paper.
+Lightly grease 2 baking sheets or line each with parchment paper.

 In a small bowl, combine the flour, baking powder, baking soda, salt, and cinnamon.
 Mix together with a whisk and set aside.

 Add the egg, followed by the coconut extract.
 Mix completely.